 It’s Up to All of Us To Protect Them

-Innocent children will be hurt unless we take a stand and help.
-Thank you for your partnership.
+Every child deserves to grow up safe and nurtured and, yet, innocent children will be hurt unless we take a stand and help.

 Written By: Ronald E. Brown, Ph.D., President & CEO